 There are plenty of ways to get a better night’s sleep.
 To start, choose a mattress that fits your unique sleep style.
 Options range from firm to soft and depending on a person’s preferences, can have a large effect on the quality of sleep.
 Traditional innerspring mattresses provide a little more bounce while memory foam materials supply a much firmer base.

 Next, be sure your bed is equipped with helpful accessories like sheets, pillows, and comforters.
 At the beginning of the fall season, temperatures may still be fairly warm.
-During this time, choose moisture-wicking sheets and lighter comforters to promote air flow and prevent overheating.
-Make sure your pillows are supportive for your neck and sleeping position and aid in healthy vertebrae alignment.
+During this time, choose moisture-wicking sheets and lighter comforters to promote airflow and prevent overheating.
+Make sure your pillows are supportive of your neck and sleeping position and aid in healthy vertebrae alignment.

 Finally, ensure the room you are sleeping in fosters a hospitable environment.
 If you prefer some noise in the background, try using a white noise machine or fans for adequate acoustics.
 If sunlight early in the morning is a bother, equip your windows with blackout shades for a darker sleeping space.
 And don’t forget, as winter approaches solstice patterns cause daylight hours to change, so keep this in mind when addressing your bedroom setup.